Telenor says Huawei will still play role in 5G rollout

-BRUSSELS (Reuters) - Telenor (TEL.OL) will use equipment from Huawei in building Norway’s 5G network, the telecoms operator said on Sunday, one of several companies to continue working with the Chinese company despite U.S. pressure.
+BRUSSELS (Reuters) - Telenor (TEL.OL) reiterated on Sunday Huawei would be involved in building Norway’s 5G network along with Ericsson (ERICb.ST), one of several companies to continue working with the Chinese company despite U.S. pressure.

+Still, on Friday, the head of Telenor Norway, Petter-Boerre Furberg, told Reuters that the operator would gradually phase out the use of Huawei network components in Norway over a 4-5 year modernization period.

 Huawei faces increased official scrutiny in Europe amid U.S. allegations that it poses a security threat.
 The company rejects the charges.